zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mutexes.rst

 Public Mutex
 ------------

-Define the mutex in the application's .MDEF file using the following syntax:
+Define the mutex in the application's MDEF using the following syntax:

 .. code-block:: console